Guy-ABN/social-media-links-web-design/README.md

 # Social Media Links Web Design
-A creative way to add your social media in a modern website
+A creative way to add links to your social media accounts in a modern website.
 ## Developed & designed by:
 Guy Abou Nader